hanabi/hanabi.github.io/Beginners.md

   * Bob successfully plays two 1's.
   * Before Bob can play the 3rd 1, Alice clues Bob number 1 again, and it re-touching the remaining 1.
   * Now it is Bob's turn.
 Since he was going to play the 1 already without Alice doing anything, the clue must have some other meaning.
 Thus, it is a *Fix Clue*: the remaining 1 is bad, and Bob can safely discard it.

-### Clue Logic Flowchart

-* This is [a basic logic flowchart](https://cdn.discordapp.com/attachments/140016142600241152/266467290101317632/Hanabi_Clue_Flowchart.png) that describes the general interpretation of a clue.

 <br />